vahidhedayati/grails-jenkins-plugin/README.md

+// This is an important option to enable
+// With this enabled - after a build has completed and has a result
+// So long as your jira details are correct
+// and the ticket convention is as below appears in changes logs...
+// Then this enabled with the jira info below should mean your build history should appear
+// under all logged tickets under changes screen of a given build id. jenkins.showhistory="yes"

 /*
 * Jira configuration - refer to summary section below:
 *  Don't enable any of this if you are not looking to push anything to Jira.